qskwood/Stitch-Revitalized-For-Roku/README.md

 ## Installation

-You can add Stitch Revitalized to your Roku account by clicking the following link: (coming soon)

 You can install the beta channel at: https://my.roku.com/account/add/NR9GXRQ (limited to 20 installs and expires May 2, 2025)

 ## Contributing